russhughes/st7789_mpy/README.md

   Returns the string's width in pixels if drawn with the specified font.

-- `jpg(jpg_filename, x, y [, method])`
+- `jpg(jpg, x, y [, method])`

-  Draw a JPG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
+  Draw a `jpg` on the display with the given `x` and `y` coordinates as the upper left corner of the image. `jpg` may be a string containing a filename or a buffer containing the JPEG image data.

   The memory required to decode and display a JPG can be considerable as a full-screen 320x240 JPG would require at least 3100 bytes for the working area + 320 * 240 * 2 bytes of ram to buffer the image.
 Jpg images that would require a buffer larger than available memory can be drawn by passing `SLOW` for the `method`.
 The `SLOW` `method` will draw the image one piece at a time using the Minimum Coded Unit (MCU, typically a multiple of 8x8) of the image.
+The default method is `FAST`.

 - `jpg_decode(jpg_filename [, x, y, width, height])`